mdhaze/Audio-Forest-stuff/README.md

 3. **Test Mode on**. **Accelerated on**.
 4. Start.

-That series walks the pit up, sags it (add-wood breaks), runs three birds, pulls Meat 3 (complaint), then takes Meat 1 and Meat 2 to DONE.
+That series walks the pit up, sags it (Morse S), runs three birds, pulls Meat 3 (complaint), then takes Meat 1 and Meat 2 to DONE.

 First import needs a network connection so the spreadsheet library can load.
 After that the series is saved in the browser.